hibernate/query-validator/README.md

 ### Usage from command line

-Just compile your code with `javac` or `mvn`, with the query validator and its dependencies in the compile-time classpath.
+Just compile your code with `javac`, `mvn`, or even with ECJ, `java -jar ecj-4.6.1.jar`, with the query validator `jar` in the compile-time classpath.

+Errors from the query validator will be displayed in the compiler output alongside other compilation errors.

 ### Usage in IntelliJ